Ideal Bedtime: How to Decide What Time Your Child Goes to Bed

 Toddlers: 1 – 2 Years

-Your toddler will most likely resist going to bed at some point either because it is a transition and he is tired or because of separation anxiety.
+Your toddler will most likely resist going to bed at some point.
+That can be either because it is a transition and he is tired, or because of separation anxiety.
 Instead of gladly surrendering to what is best for his body and mind he may put up a fight or employ stalling tactics.
-Having a consistent, ideal bedtime as well as a soothing routine that you follow each night will go a long way in helping your toddler settle down for bed.
+Having a consistent bedtime as well as a soothing routine that you follow each night will go a long way in helping your toddler settle down for bed.

 Find your toddler’s ideal bedtime by determining how many hours of nighttime sleep he needs (between 8.75 and 11.5 hours, typically).
 To find his ideal bedtime, work backwards from the time you want him to wake up each morning and arrive at his ideal bedtime.